python-poetry/website/content/blog/2025-02-xx-announcing-poetry-2-1-0.md

 {{% note %}}
 The `python install` command uses [python-build-standalone](https://gregoryszorc.com/docs/python-build-standalone/main/), which has some quirks compared to standard Python installations.
-See their documentation for more information.
+See their [documentation](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) for more information.
 {{% /note %}}

+## Upcoming Changes

+### Defaulting to `setuptools` instead of `poetry-core` if no build system is defined

+Per [PEP 517](https://peps.python.org/pep-0517/), a build tool should fall back to `setuptools` if no build system is defined in the `[build-system]` section of `pyproject.toml`.
+However, to avoid immediate disruption, Poetry will currently issue a **warning** in such cases and continue using the built-in `poetry-core` backend by default.
+This behavior will change in a future minor release so that Poetry will default to `setuptools` if no `[build-system]` section is defined.

 ## Changelog